GitGuru2003/borg/README.md

 ## License

-See LICENSE file for details.
+See the `LICENSE` file for details.